BOARD OF TRUSTEES

 instructor, anthropologist, editor, producer, on-air personality, and outdoorswoman

-who has made safeguarding the earth’s ecosystems both a vocation and an avocation.
+who has made safeguarding the earth’s ecosystems her career.
+For forty-seven years,

-For forty-three years, she has given her time and energy to the environmental cause.
+she has given her time and energy to environmental and human causes.
+She was

-She was selected by the United Nations Environment Program as a Global 500 Laureate
+selected by the United Nations Environment Program as a Global 500 Laureate and

 Since 1970 when Nancy coordinated the first Earth Day in Southern California, she has